-Whether acquiring a new skill, kick-starting a new habit, or accomplishing a long-pending goal – participating in online learning challenges is an amazing way to take the first step.
+Whether acquiring a new skill, kick-starting a new habit, or accomplishing a long-pending goal – participating in an online learning challenge is an amazing way to take the first step.
 The most popular challenges include hackathons, coding challenges, 7 or 30-day fitness challenges, etc. These challenges bring more like-minded people sharing the same goal to a common platform.
 These members then engage with each other to succeed in their respective goals.

 Inviting and encouraging members to take part in a learning challenge, and guiding and supporting them during the challenge make them feel comfortable with online learning and being taken care of within the LMS.
-The challenge offers them the opportunity to acquire new skill sets, expand their knowledge and expertise within their professional community.
+The challenge offers them the opportunity to acquire new skill sets, and expand their knowledge and expertise within their professional community.